 If you are still uncomfortable using this method..

 What I would suggest is the U cable stitch holder.
 This is a great cable needle to use without worrying about your stitches sliding off.
-These are my favorites when I don’t use this method.
+It’s my favourite.

 Back to knitting tips